nomad-nmr/nomad-server/README.md

 ---

-The fourth main component of the system **[nomad-spect-client](https://github.com/nomad-nmr/nomad-spect-client)** is a JS app that runs on NMR spectrometer PC in Node.js runtime environment and enables communication of NOMAD server with Bruker IconNMR software.
+The third main component of the system **[nomad-spect-client](https://github.com/nomad-nmr/nomad-spect-client)** is a JS app that runs on NMR spectrometer PC in Node.js runtime environment and enables communication of NOMAD server with Bruker IconNMR software.
 The code for the spectrometer client is stored in its own repository.

 ---